-(12) Supervision and missing participants
+Supervision and missing participants

 Prevention is the most important thing.
-From the moment children young people and adults at risk arrive at the event/activity (or from when they are handed over by parents to be transported to the event/activity), staff and volunteers are acting in 'loco parentis' and have a duty of care towards them.
+From the moment participants arrive at the event/activity (or from when they are handed over by parents to be transported to the event/activity), staff and volunteers are acting in 'loco parentis' and have a duty of care towards them.